-James 2:14 NKJV “What does it profit, my brethren, if someone says he has faith but does not have works?
-Can faith save him?”
+James 2:14 TLV “What good is it, my brothers and sisters, if someone says he has faith, but does not have works?
+Can such faith save him?”

 James begins by asking a very pointed question followed by examples, but we must recognize the implication in this first verse.
 Anyone can say they have faith, but what proves the faith is genuine?
 That is where works come in.
 Notice the person James speaks of is claiming faith, which is his point, claiming faith does not mean faith is present.
 The word faith in this verse means conviction.
 Actions are a result of convictions.